clartaq/cwiki/resources/private/md/Work_Notes.md

 - ~~Fix the issue with illegal characters in the title.~~ See [[Technical Note on Encoding Page Titles]].
 - Seems like it's getting to be time to split out "commands", "keyboard-shortcuts", and "buttons" into their own namespaces in the editor.
 Getting to be like Java, 25 Nov 2018, 05:37:45 pm.
 - When exiting the editor, the program should check if the page being edited was a seed page.
 If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release), 17 Dec 2018, 04:25:32 pm.

+##### Noticed that I've been Advocating Building TOCs in a Style I Don't Like, 23 Dec 2018, 04:29:24 pm. #####

+I like to jump to a location where the section heading is visible.
+Now I'm changing the pages that have TOCs to that style.
+Before, clicking on a TOC item took you to the correct place, but it showed things just below the heading.

 ##### Resizing the Markdown Help Dialog, 23 Dec 2018, 03:52:45 pm. #####